 Running the heat in the winter causes more dust to settle.
 Be sure to dust and vacuum more often so there are less dust particles and other contaminants in your home.
 You will also notice that more dust settles around your electronics, so don’t forget to dust well around your TV, stereo, and computers.
 And while you are at all… clean your computer!
 You would be surprised how many germs are lurking there.

-These are just a few of my tips for making sure that your home keep.
+These are just a few of my tips for ways to improve your indoor air quality.
 Visit the Aprilaire Winter Wellness site for even more tips and tricks to keeping your home healthy in winter and beyond.
 Shopping for a new system?
 Or, not ready to revamp the whole system?
 Add an Aprilaire Room Air Purifier to clean contaminants and allergens from the air.
 Use code “KRIS” to save 15% off your purchase!

 Disclosure: This post is sponsored by Aprilaire.
 All opinions are my own.